swagata-a/magic-chef/README.md

 ## Welcome to the magic-chef!

-This idea came in my mind on a friday evening.
-For some reason I was left office late and when I came home it was quite late in all senses.
+This idea came to my mind on a friday evening.
+For some reason I left office late and when I came home it was quite late in all senses.
 I didn't find a restaurant open in my area, all shops were closed, and weekend was just some hours away.

 Now this is a tricky situation.
 I stay alone, so getting food is a big headache.
 To be honest I am not a passionate cook, so cooking for myself just adds on the already existing headache.
 So on that night, I am left with no other option but cook a meal for myself, and I opened the fridge.
 It was as expected.
 If someone doesn't go to market for weeks, his fridge looks pretty clean!
 So was mine.